HL7/fhir-specialty-rx/input/pages/consent-workflow.md

 <p></p>

 ### Exchange Workflow Options: Proactive Message, Task and SMART App
-The guide defines three methods for requesting and exchanging patient consents associated with prescribed specialty products:
+The guide defines three methods for requesting and exchanging consents associated with prescribed specialty products:

 1. **Task-based Consent request.** The pharmacy or other Data Consumer posts a Task to the prescriber system (Data Source) requesting that consent be obtained from the patient and made available in a Consent resource.
 The Data Consumer polls the Data Source and retrieves the Consent resource once it is available.
 2. **Task-initiated SMART App Launch.** The pharmacy or other Data Consumer system uses the [Specialty Rx SMART Launch Task](StructureDefinition-specialty-rx-task-smart-launch.html) process to prompt staff at the prescriber clinic to use a SMART app to obtain and return the appropriate consent form for the prescribed product.